noun: a person with a particular interest in food; a gourmet.

 It’s also one of the best flexible rewards cards on the market right now.

-You earn 4 points for every dollar spent on restaurant, grocery, and entertainment purchases.
+You earn 5 points for every dollar spent on restaurant, grocery, and entertainment purchases.
 So you can even enjoy a movie or a show after your scrumptious meal.
+(Plus a 25,000 point welcome offer – and 5,000 extra if you spend $10,000 on eligible purchases!)

 How flexible is this card?
 You can use your points to redeem for a plethora of different things, like: